hai-vr/8f3b9a2cde14/Packages/dev.hai-vr.8f3b9a2cde14/README.md

 - I12 are interfaces.
 - Custom attributes belong in the Supporting assembly, and shouldn't have prefixes.

-These rules may not apply in the `Subsets/SupplementalKinematics/Scripts/Runtime/IKSolver/` folder because these files originalte from another project.
+These rules may not apply in the `Subsets/SupplementalKinematics/Scripts/Runtime/IKSolver/` folder because these files originate from another project.

+Some scripts in `Subsets/TF/Scripts` can start with TF instead of P12.

 ## Handling of null values